Guide to the MBA for International Students

 What about MBA entrance exams?

 Most business schools require international students to submit test scores from the TOEFL and GMAT.
-The Test of English as a Foreign Language and Graduate Management Admission Test are computer-based, although paper TOEFL exams are still given in some areas.
+The Test of English as a Foreign Language and Graduate Management Admission Test is computer-based, although paper TOEFL exams are still given in some areas.
 Test dates are scheduled several times during the course of a year, which gives you adequate time to be well prepared.
 Each school has different requirements for TOEFL and GMAT scores, so contact them to find out what range is acceptable.

 Are there differences in grading systems?

 You will need to send official transcripts of your academic record along with certified English translations if the transcripts are in a different language.
 Some schools may also require you to have your school send an explanation of their grading system.
-If there is a branch in your country, you can contact the USIA (United States Information Agency) for additional advice.

 What do I need to do to obtain my Visa?